Back to Insights

 AI Model vs. AI System

-AI System: The broader application that includes the model plus data, interfaces, integrations, and business processes.
-More useful for governance.
+An AI Model is the core algorithm or machine learning component, often referred to in technical contexts.
+An AI System is the broader application that includes the model plus data, interfaces, integrations, and business processes.
+The system-level view is more useful for governance purposes.

-For inventory purposes, focus on AI systems—what people actually use and interact with.
+For inventory purposes, focus on AI systems rather than individual models.
+Systems represent what people actually use and interact with day to day.

 What Counts as "AI" for Inventory Purposes?